wlmchen/PrimeBot/README.md

 ### Licensing

-Everything is licensed under the AGPLv3+ License.
+Everything in this repository is licensed under the AGPLv3+ License.